 I was soooooo heartbroken.
 I cried buckets and buckets and buckets.
 I remember sitting in the Arbys drive through line trying to clear my face up enough to get my sandwich because I was crying so hard.

 I thought my marriage was over.
-I thought that we would be here out of commitment and no more.
+I thought that we would be together out of commitment and nothing more.
 I thought our marriage was dead.
 It was one of the most devastating things to feel.
 I thought I was NOTHING to him.

 Things ARE better now.
 Not perfect but then they won’t be on this side of heaven.
 But MOST days are blissful.